zaid-marji/video-utils/README.md

 1. `video-split-scenes`: An application that splits videos into scenes by detecting black frames that usually indicates transitions between scenes.
 It uses ffmpeg as a backend.
 2. `video-compress`: An application that compresses videos by re-enconding them with a specified target bitrate or target file size.
 By default it targets a bitrate of 5.6 Mbps.
 If the video height exceeds 2800 px, it will be rescaled to height of 2160 px while maintaining aspect ratio.
+3. `video-bitrate`: An application that finds videos based on their bitrate.
+By default it displays files in the top 2% bitrate with a bitrate above 9.2 Mbps in the current working directory.

 # video-split-scenes